A multi-layer crisis

 Current Situation & Health Impact

-Since February 29, 2024, the humanitarian situation in Haiti has rapidly escalated due to the rise in violence linked to gang activities in Port-au-Prince and nearby areas.
+Since November 11, 2024, Haiti has seen an escalation to its humanitarian situation due to renewed violence linked to gang activities in Port-au-Prince and nearby areas.

-The population of Haiti is grappling with an unprecedented lack of access to medical services, particularly in the capital where most major hospitals have closed due to the inability to guarantee the safety of staff and patients and shortage in necessary resources to maintain their operations.
-In the Port-au-Prince metropolitan area (PaP), less than half of the health facilities are operating at their normal capacity, placing immense pressure on local healthcare systems.
+The population of Haiti is grappling with an unprecedented lack of access to medical services, particularly in the Port-au-Prince metropolitan area (PaP), less than half of the health facilities are operating at their normal capacity, placing immense pressure on local healthcare systems.
 Difficulties in accessing services are adversely affecting patients with chronic illnesses and pregnant women, leading to an increase in critical medical and obstetric emergencies.

 Highlights